-Impact management strategies for Aboriginal cultural heritage sites are presented in the Extraction Plan - Heritage Management Plan and have been developed in consultation with the Registered Aboriginal Parties (RAPs).
+Impact management strategies for Aboriginal cultural heritage sites, including the proposed slotting design for Mayfield GG1, are presented in the Extraction Plan - Heritage Management Plan and have been developed in consultation with the Registered Aboriginal Parties (RAPs).
 The Narrabri Mine Aboriginal Cultural Heritage Management Plan is also applicable for the ongoing management of Aboriginal cultural values for the Narrabri Mine.